marty-qut/IAB207-Group-35/README.md

 # 23/10
 # A few of the bidding requirements have been fulfilled, namely only the latest bid can be seen and you have to bid higher than the previous bid.
-# A few more bidding requirements fulfilled and a couple bugs fixed that I didn't notice the first time around with bidding
+# A few more bidding requirements fulfilled and a couple bugs fixed that I didn't notice the first time around with bidding.

 # 24/10
 # Everything in the bidding requirements except for closing the auction is now done.

+# 27/10
+# Closing an auction is now possible.
+I'm not exactly sure how a watchlist is going to work considering how forms are rendered on pages (the bidding form takes up that slot for any user that didn't create their respective listing).

 # TO-DO:
 # Everything to do with the watchlist (the database model for it isn't even there yet)
-# Closing an auction
 # Error handling (probably should be it's own page that you get redirected to for the larger errors like a 404 not found, otherwise a bunch of if statements I suppose)
 # Make the site look nice and not a jumbled mess of widgets :)